RobertZenz/BobbysTutorials/Dwarf Fortress/Fortress In The Deep/content.markdown

 likely already be somewhere at 150 - 100 alcohol, so you need these few barrels they have.

+I also made a habit out of smoothing *everything*, it does look better but the downside is that your fortress takes longer to take shape.

 9. Helpful Stuff
 ----------------